 If the District determines that the limitations in this ordinance may not be sufficient to protect the operation of the District’s POTW, or

-If any regulatory agency determines that the limitations in this ordinance may not be sufficient to enable the District’s POTW to comply with water quality standards or effluent limitations specified in the District’s National Pollutant Discharge Elimination System (NPDES) permit.
+If any regulatory agency determines that the limitations in this ordinance may not be sufficient to enable the District’s POTW to comply with water quality standards or effluent limitations specified in the District’s NPDES Permit.

 SEC.
 6.10.
 Disposal of Unacceptable Waste.
 Waste not permitted to be discharged into the District infrastructure must be transported to a State or Local approved disposal site.
-The required “Waste Haulers Report” must be completed and a copy furnished within thirty (30) days to the District by the discharger.
+The required “Waste Haulers Report” must be completed, and a copy furnished within thirty (30) days to the District by the discharger.

 SEC.
 6.11.
 Interceptors Required.
-Grease, oil and sand interceptors shall be provided when, in the opinion of the General Manager, they are necessary for the proper handling of liquid wastes, containing grease in excessive amounts, or any flammable wastes, sand and other harmful ingredients; except that such interceptors shall not be required for buildings used for residential purposes.
-All interceptors shall be of a type and capacity approved by the General Manager and shall be so located as to be readily and easily accessible for cleaning and inspection.
+Grease, oil, and sand interceptors shall be provided when, in the opinion of the District Manager, they are necessary for the proper handling of liquid wastes, containing grease in excessive amounts, or any flammable wastes, sand and other harmful ingredients; except that such interceptors shall not be required for buildings used for residential purposes.
+All interceptors shall be of a type and capacity approved by the District Manager and shall be so located as to be readily and easily accessible for cleaning and inspection.
 All such grease, oil and sand interceptors shall be maintained by the applicant, at their expense, in continuous efficient operation at all times.

 SEC.
 6.11.01.
 Grease Interceptors/Traps.
-Establishments including but not limited to serving food, manufacturing food products, Slaughter Houses, Packing Establishments, Car Washes, and Auto Wash Racks etc. are grouped into the following major categories:
+Establishments, including but not limited to, any food service, bakeries, dairy process, fish/meat/poultry processing, manufacturing food products, , , car washes, auto wash racks and vehicle repair shops are grouped into the following major categories:

-INDUSTRIAL: commercial facilities as defined in the UPC, and those facilities designated by the General Manager.
+INDUSTRIAL: commercial and industrial facilities as defined in the UPC, and those facilities designated by the District Manager.

 HIGH VOLUME: full menu establishments operating over sixteen (16) hours per day and/or serving 500 or more meals per day.